-The DH6 was first flown in late 1916 and was an angular tractor biplane with a resolutely rectangular wing plan-form allowing the individual wing panels to be interchangeable.
-As a result, the 1919 edition of Jane’s All the World’s Aircraft conferred the following description: ‘it has rather the appearance of having been built by the mile and cut off to order’.
+It was what is now described as an angular tractor biplane with a resolutely rectangular wing plan-form allowing the individual wing panels to be interchangeable.
+As a result, the 1919 edition of Jane’s All the World’s Aircraft unfairly conferred the following description: ‘it has rather the appearance of having been built by the mile and cut off to order’.
 Performance was limited by the low power and the high drag of the rather crude engine installation.

-Most aircraft used the Royal Aircraft Factory 1A engine but supply shortages led to the 90hp Curtiss OX-5 and 80hp Renault engine being used is some production batches.
+Most aircraft used the Royal Aircraft Factory 1A engine but these were in short supply and so the 90hp Curtiss OX-5 and 80hp Renault engine were used in some production batches.

 In 1917, the training role within the RFC was revamped with the aim of making flight instructors into specially trained pilots.
-After initial use of the DH6, it was replaced with the much larger Avro 504K and surplus aircraft were transferred to the Royal Naval Air Service as anti-submarine patrol aircraft.
-It was in this role that the DH6 found another surprising accolade as it was found that in the unfortunate occurance of an enforced 'ditching', the aircraft remained afloat for up to 10 hours.
+After initial use of the Airco DH6, it was replaced with the much larger Avro 504K with surplus aircraft being transferred to the Royal Naval Air Service (RNAS) and utilised as anti-submarine patrol aircraft.
+It was in this role that the Airco DH6 found another surprising accolade when it was found that in the unfortunate occurrence of an enforced 'ditching', the aircraft remained afloat for up to 10 hours.

-The type found use post-war as a relatively affordable private aircraft and the first aircraft to bear British civil markings was a DH6 (K100), 1 of 52 to be British registered, with a further 14 or so being exported, mainly to Australia.
+The type found use post-war as a relatively affordable private aircraft and the first aircraft to bear British civil markings was an Airco DH6 (K100).
+This was one of fifty two aircraft to be British registered, with a further 14 examples or so being exported, mainly to Australia.

-Giro Aviation used a fleet of aircraft modified as three seaters for joy-riding from 1921 until 1933 from the extensive sands at Southport whilst 60 modified DH6 aircraft were licence-built at Guadalajara in Spain from 1921.
+Giro Aviation used a fleet of aircraft modified as three-seaters for 'joy-riding', operating from 1921 until 1933 from the extensive sands at Southport.
+A further 60 modified DH6 aircraft were licence-built at Guadalajara, Spain from 1921 onwards.

 |Powerplant||One 90 hp RAF 1A engine (90 hp Curtiss OX-5 and 80 hp Renault also fitted)|